smartcontractkit/documentation/docs/Data Provider Nodes/genesis-volatility.md

---
+---
-layout: node.liquid
+layout: nodes.liquid
+section: smartContract
 date: Last Modified
 title: "Genesis Volatility Cryptocurrency Options Oracle"
-permalink: "genesis-volatility"
+permalink: "docs/genesis-volatility/"
 hidden: false
 ---
 Genesis Volatility is a leading provider of data analytics on the crypto derivatives market, covering the largest exchanges.
 This oracle will initially supply the 30 day constant maturity 30/20 delta skew for either BTC or ETH.